migsilva89/password-generator-App-JS/README.md

 ### The challenge was to make a password generator with Javascript where we can:

 - Generate a password based on the inclusion options selected;
-- Copy a generated password to a computer clipboard;
 - Get a strength rating for the password;

 ## Built with